Banco BPM shares rise after payments deal with FSI

-MILAN, July 17 (Reuters) - Shares in Banco BPM BAMI.MI rose 1.7% on Monday after Italy's No.3 bank said late on Friday it would sell 71.6% of its card and shopowner payments operations to private equity fund FSI for 500 million euros ($561 million) in cash and shares.
+MILAN, July 17 (Reuters) - Banco BPM BAMI.MI shares rose as much as 2.7% on Monday after Italy's third-largest bank said it would sell 71.6% of its card and shopowner payments operations to private equity fund FSI for 500 million euros ($561 million) in cash and shares.

-Banco BPM said it would receive an initial cash payment of 200 million euros as well as a 28.6% stake in the new payments venture it is setting up with FSI, indicating its holding would be worth 300 million euros.
+Banco BPM said late on Friday it would receive an initial cash payment of 200 million euros as well as a 28.6% stake in the new payments venture it is setting up with FSI, indicating its holding would be worth 300 million euros.

 An earn-out mechanism could bring the overall value of the sale to 600 million euros, the companies said.